Bill Good Marketing

 But that’s not the case.

 In fact, these techniques are more reliable than some modern digital marketing strategies you use today.
-These techniques have stood the test of time and are still being used by advisors to build and grow their firms.
+These techniques have stood the test of time and are still being used by successful advisors to build and grow their firms.

 Most advisors make the mistake of asking clients if they have people they can refer.
 Quizzing them in this way puts clients on the spot, making it hard for clients to come up with an answer.
 Rather than putting both of you in this awkward position, there’s a much subtler and easy way to get referrals.